chris-wood/chris-wood.github.io/_drafts/ccn_vs_ip_confidentiality.md

 In CCN, communication happens between a consumer and some entity which contains or can procure the data.
 There may be more than one entity capable of returning the desired content, e.g., a caching router.
 Thus, if privacy is desired, a consumer must establish a secure channel between one of these endpoints.
 But how does a consumer identify the correct endpoint when all it has is the name for some content?
-How does it learn the correct minimal routable prefix?
-I don't propose a solution here.
-Instead, I end by claiming that this problem makes private communication *more difficult* in CCN.

-This difficulty is an artifact of merging DNS and TCP/IP with name-based routing.
+How does he or she learn the correct minimal routable prefix?
+The simple answer is that, currently, there is no easy way.
+A consumer's application must come with that information a priori.
+This is in stark contrast to the TCP/IP model wherein consumers securely and privately obtain server addresses using DNS (with DNSSEC [5] and DANE [6]).
+There is no guesswork.
+This means that, today, the problem of private communication is distinctly harder in CCN than it is in TCP/IP.

 The problem is to be expected since CCN is about locating and transferring named data rather than locating services that can produce data upon request.
 Privacy, in this context, necessitates a secure channel between a consumer and some endpoint